How To Get To Boracay From Manila, Caticlan and Kalibo Airport

 Most international travelers will pass through Manila when traveling to Boracay.
 Manila Airport can be very confusing though, due to its 4 scattered terminals, and taxi scams…

-So if you’re traveling to Boracay via Manila please also read my guide to Manila’s Ninoy Aquino International Airport.
-In that guide I give you detailed instructions on how to transfer from your Manila flight to your Boracay flight and more.
+So if you’re traveling to Boracay via Manila I recommend you also read my guide to Manila’s Ninoy Aquino International Airport.
+In that guide I give detailed instructions on how to transfer from your Manila flight to your Boracay flight and more.

-If you plan to stay there overnight, you can also read about the best hotels near Manila Airport.
+If you plan to stay in Manila overnight, you can also read about the best hotels near Manila Airport.

 Flying From Manila to Boracay

-A quick overview video of the places you’ll pass through on your way to Boracay
+This 50 second video shows the places you’ll pass through on your way to Boracay

 From Manila you can choose to travel to Boracay via either Kalibo Airport or Caticlan which is otherwise known as Boracay Airport.